 You may be wondering why exactly you need to use insulated bubble wrap instead of a regular blanket or any other type of cover to put over their containers for protection, but because insulated bubble wrap is made specifically for blocking out the sun while covers, tarps, or whatever else can be used for coverage aren’t, it’s best to use the bubble wrap as it does not absorb heat from the sun.

-To know what insulated bubble wrap I use for whenever I need to keep my leopard gecko or any other belongings that I may need to protect from the sun safe, click here to check it out over on Amazon.
+To know what insulated bubble wrap I use for whenever I need to keep my leopard gecko or any other belongings that I may need to protect from the sun safe, you can buy it over on Amazon.

 Also, because that stuff is lightweight, it can be cut without any problem to your liking.
 And since you’ll be placing your leopard gecko in a fairly small container, it’s likely that you will have to cut it in order to securely cover your leopard gecko’s container without it taking up too much space in the car.